 Right of Refusal

 AFAR reserves the right to refuse an applicant’s selection.
 This is a rare occurrence and is most likely due to a person’s inability to meet health requirements or in the interest of group compatibility.
 Once in the field, the program directors and AFAR reserve the right to send a student away from the program should that person’s behavior compromise the safety, research objectives and general performance of the group, or violate Greek laws, regulations or customs.

 Working on an archaeological site is hard work.
 Students need to be in good health and capable of using picks, shovels, trowels, and detailed instruments to excavate in a hot environment.
 Students are expected to conduct themselves in a professional manner, be eager to learn, and capable of taking direction.

-Day 2 — First date on site.
-Receive instruction from archaeologists and begin excavations (see daily schedule for rough timelines during work days) Lecture in the afternoon on Tróia in the Roman Empire
+June 17 — First date on site.
+Receive instruction from archaeologists and begin excavations (see daily schedule for rough timelines during work days) Lecture in the afternoon on Tróia in the Roman Empire.
+Dinner at resort.